 The DVC may use an integrated system, allowing a single Judge to rule over matters where family law and criminal law overlap.
 As well, this system offers greater support to victims, increasing offender responsibility and providing early intervention.

-Domestic violence may be treated as an aggravating factor in assault offences, which increases the severity of sentencing.
+Domestic assault may be treated as an aggravating factor in assault offences, which increases the severity of sentencing.
 It may also be tried as Intimate Partner Violence which, unlike domestic assault, is classified under the Criminal Code.

 - Criminal Harassment